Anaconda voters pass levy for the first time in 20 years, elect school board trustees

 There were 2,238 total votes cast.

-Anaconda Jr./Sr. High School Principal Erik Swanson said that while he was confident the levies would pass, he was surprised by the margin by which it passed, and though it would be closer.
+Anaconda Junior/Senior High School Principal Erik Swanson said that while he was confident the levies would pass, he was surprised by the margin by which they passed, and thought it would be closer.

 “I think it really shows how we’re rebuilding relationships with the community and that the community has confidence in us as a district,” Swanson said.
 “As an educator, I’m so very appreciative of their confidence and support of us as a dstrict.”